canonical/saml-integrator-operator/terraform/charm/README.md

 }
 ```

-The complete list of available integrations can be found [in the Integrations tab][saml-integrator].
+The complete list of available integrations can be found [in the Integrations tab][saml-integrator-integrations].

 [Terraform]: https://www.terraform.io/
 [Terraform Juju provider]: https://registry.terraform.io/providers/juju/juju/latest